SimplifyData/Sparkify-with-Apache-Spark-Mllib-Data-Science/README.md

 Sparkify is a cloud music streaming service just like Spotify or Pandora.

+We are working on the data team of Sparkify.
+Million of users play songs here using free and premium service.
+Users can upgrade or downgrade or cancel thier serivce.
+So they have to remain engage.
+As a data scientist in this project I have to predict who will cancel the service (churn) before it happens to prevent millions of dollar in loss.

+### ** Strategy **

 We are provided the user log of the of the service.

 The user log contains demographic information, user activities, timestamps, whether user is a paid or free tier, and etc.